UPDATE: The Exploitation of Women and Children: A Comparative Study of Human Trafficking Laws between the United States-Mexico and China-Vietnam

 Victims of Trafficking and Violence Protection Reauthorization Act of 2005, Pub.
 L. No. 109-164, 119 Stat.
 3558 (2005).
 The law extends TVPA for an additional two years and authorizes new programs to serve trafficking victims and included a pilot program to shelter minors.
 It expands federal criminal jurisdiction to allow prosecution of U.S. government personnel and contractors who commit trafficking offenses while abroad.

 Victims of Trafficking and Violence Protection Reauthorization Act of 2008, Pub.
 L. No. 110-457, 122 Stat.
 5004 (2008).
-The latest extension authorizes TVPA through 2011.
+This extension authorizes TVPA through 2011.
 Continuing with expansions of federal criminal jurisdiction, this version of the law covers U.S. citizens and permanent residents who travel engaged in human trafficking activities outside of the United States.

 146 Cong.
 Rec.
 H2675 (daily ed.
 May 9, 2000) (statement of Rep. Smith).
 The debate is from the House’s consideration and passage of bill H.R.
 3244, which ultimately was enacted as TVPA 2000.
 The record shows the text of the original bill, and the representative’s speech on the floor of the House highlights all of the important concerns during deliberations and passage of the Act.
 Knowing the legislative history is important to understand the particular methods the United States has chosen to take in combating human trafficking.